Author: Julianna Jung, MD, Johns Hopkins Medical School

 Even if there is no sign of immediate airway compromise, consider the likelihood that the airway will become obstructed in the near future.
 A patient with angioedema, for example, may have no significant airway compromise on presentation, but 30 minutes later can develop complete obstruction.
 The time to intubate is before the patient loses their airway!

-The first question to be answered in airway management is whether your patient needs to be intubated.
+The main question to be answered in airway management is whether your patient needs to be intubated.
 Not every patient with compromised airway or breathing requires intubation.
 Many patients with snoring or gurgling respirations can be managed conservatively, with positioning or nasopharyngeal airway placement.
 Many patients with hypoxia can be stabilized with supplemental oxygen or respiratory therapies.
 The following are indications for intubation:

 - High-grade airway obstruction of any etiology